Dechrissen/website/blog/twenty-seven-maxims.md

 12. It's more important to eat food than to stick to some particular diet.
 If a friend makes you food that doesn't align with your diet, don't think too much about it.
 Just eat it.
 Look at the big picture.
 13. The number 13 isn't so scary.
 And neither are black cats -- you should be nice to them.
 14. When you're young, people are gonna think they know what's best for you.
 If you're planning to go to college, make sure you really want (or need) to.
 That's a big decision.
-15. Don't keep a piece of trash because it reminds you of that one time you visited to the dump.
+15. Don't keep a piece of trash because it reminds you of that one time you visited the dump.
 16. Being a nice person doesn't mean that you have to show compassion to everyone on Earth.
 Sometimes, your values and ideals won't align with others'.
 Be nice to people in your inner circle, and those you meet on a daily basis.
 If everyone does that, we're probably good.
 17. You should exercise.
 18. If you don't like something someone says, let it go, and find some people who say things that you do like.